European-Unified-ID/EUID-docs/docs/guides/integration-options-publisher-web.md

 ## Generate the EUID Token

-There are two main paths that you can choose to generate an EUID token: you can choose to initiate the EUID token generate request on the client side (in the user's browser) or on the server side.
+There are two main paths that you can choose to generate an EUID token&#8212;you can choose to initiate the EUID token generate request:

+- On the client side (in the user's browser): see [Client-Side Integration Options](#client-side-integration-options).
+- On the server side: see [Server-Side Integration Options](#server-side-integration-options).

 Each option has different advantages.
 We recommend client-side integration using Prebid.js 8.21.0 or later as the easiest and fastest integration option.